 3. Output Quality Variation

-The quality can vary based on the type of blade used or the material’s condition, occasionally requiring additional processing for the best finish.
+The quality can vary depending on the type of blade used or the material’s condition, occasionally requiring additional processing to achieve the best finish.

 Digital Cutting Machine vs. Laser Cutting Machine: Which Is Better for Your Needs?

-Now that we understand both machines’ capabilities, how do we choose between them?
-The decision comes down to your specific requirements and project goals.
+Now that we understand the capabilities of both machines, how do we choose between them?
+The decision depends on your specific requirements and project goals.

 • You need a quick turnaround for intricate designs.